joao01sb/Mercado-Libre-App/README.md

 A modern Android application that allows users to search and view product details using MercadoLibre's APIs.
 Built with Jetpack Compose following Clean Architecture principles and MVVM pattern.

+## ⚠️ Important Note

+**Mock Data Implementation**: This project currently uses local JSON files stored in the `assets` folder to simulate MercadoLibre API responses.
+This approach was chosen due to authentication limitations with the official MercadoLibre API for this challenge.
+The architecture is fully prepared to integrate with real API endpoints - only the data source implementation would need to be updated.

+The mock data includes realistic product information, categories, and search results that demonstrate all the app's functionality as if connected to the actual MercadoLibre API.

 ## 📱 Screenshots

 | Home Screen | Search Screen | Search Results | Product Details |